MMDevTalks/Angular_DevTalks_2018_Reference/app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+## Server Side Rendering

+Run `npm run build:ssr` which will build both the browser application in `dist/browser` and the server application in `dist/browser`.
+It will also copy the necessary files for the service worker to work in `dist/browser` Your server - `server.js` will be added to `dist/`

+Run `npm run serve:ssr to run your server on http://localhost:4000

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.